socheatsok78/docker-acmeproxy/README.md

 - `ACME_ISSUER` - The ACME issuer to use.
 Default is `letsencrypt`.
 - `ACME_DNS_PROVIDER` - The DNS provider to use for the ACME challenge.

+## Security Notes

+The [madcamel/acmeproxy.pl](https://github.com/madcamel/acmeproxy.pl) was written to be run within an internal network.
+It's not recommended to expose your acmeproxy host to the outside world.

+Use of this certificate scheme will expose your internal network's hostnames via the certificate signer's public certificate transparency logs.
+If you're not comfortable with that, it is recommended not to use this approach.
+Please note that this is not a failing in acmeproxy.pl, but rather a characteristic of how public certificate authorities operate.

 ## License

 Licensed under the [MIT License](./LICENSE).